sgmurphy/wordpress-plugins/sassy-social-share/readme.txt

 4. **Universal Sharing Popup**: Universal Sharing popup having all the supported sharing and bookmarking services

 == Changelog ==
+= 3.3.57 [20 February 2024] =
+* [New] Fixed Cross-Site Scripting vulnerability in the [Sassy_Follow_Icons] shortcode
+* [New] Added Line in the Follow Icons widget and shortcode
+* [New] Added Mastodon in the Follow Icons widget and shortcode
+* [Bugfix] Floating follow icons were not looking good in the mobile screen
+* [Bugfix] Options to show Floating share bar at the WooCommerce product pages were not present in the Placement option in the Floating Interface section at the General Options configuration page
+* [Improvement] Using wp_add_inline_style instead of directly inserting CSS in the Head tag
+* [Improvement] Improved the look of the icons in the layover popup that appears after clicking the More icon
+* [Improvement] Improved Facebook social share and social follow icons
+* [Improvement] Improved Vkontakte icon in the Follow Icons shortcode and widget
+* [Improvement] Improved Parler icon in the Follow Icons shortcode and widget
+* [Improvement] Updated the official Facebook SDK being used throughout the plugin to the latest version 19.0
+* [Improvement] Minor improvements

 = 3.3.56 [15 November 2023] =
 * [Bugfix] Fixed the alignment of email logo in the Email share icon
 * [Improvement] Improved PrintFriendly share icon in AMP